 This site is not for profit but any donations however small would be welcome to help off set the costs of running the site.
 Please “click” the yellow “Donate” button above.

-The following people all donated various photographs, information and tales of how life once was in the village: Brenda Davies, Fay Evans, Mavis Evans, Joan Roberts (Thanks for giving me access to Mervyn’s photographs), Christine Basey, Geraint Lloyd, Eryl Jones, Mair Jones, Pam Jones, Nicola Badwick, Alan Jenkins, Den Jones, Nigel Jones, Alice Davies (my mother! formerly Haynes), John Williams (Vicarage Hill), Len Hughes, John Povah, Jane Hann, John Williams (Born old Police Station) Chris Williams, Arthur Simpkins, Ken Pritchard, June Phillips (formerly Evans), Ivor Roberts, Ann and John Deary, J.W.Lloyd, Glyn Ellis, Vic Jones, Tony Jones, Glenys Albone nee Williams, Peter H Edwards, Rebecca Angus, Jennifer Forrester, Billy Bloor, Vic & Rees Thomas Ian Garland, Margaret Lloyd, Phil Roberts, Gordon Williams, Shelagh Hunter, Kathryn Nobbs, Max Wiecko, Tony Spendel, Janet Robinson, Ian & Mark Pritchard, Michael Jones, Lynn Edwards, Graham Blackmore, Doreen Ryder, Dorothy Kelly (formerly Wakelin), Sarah Kelly, Catherine & Alan Ellis, Jane Summers, Graham Lloyd, Alan Stevenson, Ken Shone, Glyn Cooper, Pat Pemberton, Arthur (AP) Jones, Alan Gwyn Davies, Kev ‘German’ Jones, Peter Prydderch, Anita Butler, Alison Jones, Arnold Jones, Nicola Stretch, Neil Smith, Annette McCarthy, John Gallanders, Terry Thompson, WCBC and DCC Archives, Esclusham Community Council and Rhostyllen WI.
+Thanks go to the following people: Brenda Davies, Fay Evans, Mavis Evans, Joan Roberts (Mervyn’s photographs), Christine Basey, Geraint Lloyd, Eryl Jones, Mair Jones, Pam Jones, Nicola Badwick, Alan Jenkins, Den Jones, Nigel Jones, Alice Davies (my mother! formerly Haynes), John Williams (Vicarage Hill), Len Hughes, John Povah, Jane Hann, John Williams (Born old Police Station) Chris Williams, Arthur Simpkins, Ken Pritchard, June Phillips (formerly Evans), Ivor Roberts, Ann and John Deary, J.W.Lloyd, Glyn Ellis, Vic Jones, Tony Jones, Glenys Albone nee Williams, Peter H Edwards, Rebecca Angus, Jennifer Forrester, Billy Bloor, Vic & Rees Thomas Ian Garland, Margaret Lloyd, Phil Roberts, Gordon Williams, Shelagh Hunter, Kathryn Nobbs, Max Wiecko, Tony Spendel, Janet Robinson, Ian & Mark Pritchard, Michael Jones, Lynn Edwards, Graham Blackmore, Doreen Ryder, Dorothy Kelly (formerly Wakelin), Sarah Kelly, Catherine & Alan Ellis, Jane Summers, Graham Lloyd, Alan Stevenson, Ken Shone, Glyn Cooper, Pat Pemberton, Arthur (AP) Jones, Alan Gwyn Davies, Kev ‘German’ Jones, Peter Prydderch, Anita Butler, Alison Jones, Arnold Jones, Nicola Stretch, Neil Smith, Annette McCarthy, John Gallanders, Terry Thompson, Peter Archer, Eileen Williams, Ray Cross, Joan & Jim Clays, WCBC and DCC Archives, Esclusham Community Council and Rhostyllen WI.
 Special thanks also goes to Mike White for designing this site.

 1960 Trinity Street